 Avoiding the Need for PMTUD

 Oracle recommends using PMTUD.
 However, in some situations it's possible to configure servers so they don't need to rely on it.
-Consider the case of the instances in your VCN communicating across an IPSec VPN to hosts in your on-premises network.
+Consider the case of the instances in your VCN communicating across Site-to-Site VPN to hosts in your on-premises network.
 You know the range of IP addresses for your on-premises network.
 You can add a special route to your instances that specifies the maximum MTU to use when communicating with hosts in that address range.
 The instance-to-instance communication within the VCN still uses an MTU of 9000 bytes.

 The following information shows how to set that route on a Linux instance.